iblech/sshlatex/README.md

   This is still faster than waiting for `pdflatex` to end and then doing a proper `rsync`.
 * Temporary files on the server are properly cleaned up on `^C`.
-* Supports filenames with special characters in them.
+* Filenames with special characters in them are supported.

 ## Shortcomings